GeorgMeore/calcl/README.md

 # A very basic functional programming language.

+## About.

+This is an interpreter for an ML-like functional programming language with Hindley-Milner type inference (typing is disabled by default, you can enable it via `-t` flag).
+It supports both strict (the default) and lazy (`-l`) evaluation strategies.

+This project is purely educational and just-for-fun.

 ## Building.

 To build this thing you will need `gcc`, `libc` and plan9's `mk`.